 and whistles will provide the solutions to their hands off management / engineering

-welding woes.
-It's a pity the managers and engineers who select this equipment,
+It's a pity the managers and engineers who selected this equipment,

-don't spend a few dollars and get a weld process education.
+did not spend a few dollars and get a weld process control education.
 It will be even more

-of a pity the first time they see the frequent issues from this equipment and
+of a pity the first time they see the frequent issues that the Power Wavet has generated and with

 Forms: While on the subject